circleguard/circleguard/README.md

 ## Building From Source

 The gui is bundled into a single program using [pyinstaller](https://pyinstaller.readthedocs.io/en/stable/).
 You will need to download the source code of this repository and read the pyinstaller [documentation for your specific platform](https://pyinstaller.readthedocs.io/en/stable/requirements.html) - the OS may not be supported, or you may need to install some package for it to work.
 Run pyinstaller on main.py with the --one-file option to generate an executable.
 You may find that further tweaking is required depending on your platform - I'm afraid that our journey together ends there, and you must forge ahead on your own.
-We will do our best to assist you if you ask us in our discord.
+I'll do my best to assist you if you ask in [the discord](https://discord.gg/VNnkTjm).

-If you are building for windows or mac, we provide premade specfiles for easy building.
+If you are building for windows or mac, you can find premade specfiles for easy building.
 You can run `pyinstaller path-to-specfile` to generate an app for your platform as an alternative to using pyinstaller options.

 ## Contributing

 Join [our discord](https://discord.gg/VNnkTjm) and ask how you can help, or look around for open issues which interest you and tackle those.
-We welcome PR requests!
+PR requests are welcome!

 ## Links